-- Bossy coworkers are described as unpopular and unlikely to be successful in the future, and bossy women coworkers are seen as more unpopular and less successful compared to bossy men coworkers.
+- Coworkers labeled as “bossy” are described as unpopular and unlikely to be successful in the future, and “bossy” women coworkers are seen as more unpopular and less successful compared to “bossy” men coworkers.

-- Acting bossy is related to being seen as less promotable by bosses for both men and women.
+- Acting “bossy” is related to being seen as less promotable, for both men and women.
 However, the relationship was stronger for women.

-Altogether, our results show a consistent trend that being bossy in the workplace has negative consequences, and those consequences are particularly harsh for women.
+Altogether, our results show a consistent trend that being labeled as “bossy” in the workplace has negative consequences, and those consequences are particularly harsh for women.
 This is why we want to support the campaign to “Ban Bossy” stereotypes.

 What It Means to “Be Bossy” — 6 Indicators of Bossiness

-We asked leaders to define bossy in their own words.
+In our research, we asked leaders to define “bossy” in their own words.
 There was substantial agreement about what the word “bossy” means.
-The 6 key bossiness indicators were:
+Indicators of bossiness were people who:

-- Bossy people micromanage and prescribe specific actions (e.g., saying exactly how or when something should be done).
+- micromanage and prescribe specific actions (e.g., saying exactly how or when something should be done);

-- Bossy people are focused on authority, power, and status.
+- are focused on authority, power, and status; and

 The Gender Implications of Bossiness

-We found that 33% of women and 17% of men reported that they have received feedback that they are bossy at work.
+We found that 33% of women and 17% of men reported that they’ve received feedback that they’re “bossy” at work.
 In other words, women were twice as likely to be branded as bossy in the workplace.